Bey Csonka: the Ottoman hero of Buda, 1686

 The hero of the Ottoman defenders of Buda: Bey Csonka…

 Mehmet Colak (1641-1705) was born in Bosnia and he became the legendary Bey Csonka („a lord with a missing hand”) who was another hero of the Siege of Buda in 1686 – just on the Ottoman side.
-He was the vice-of the last Pasha of Buda, the (Albanian) Abdur-Rahmán who died at the end of the siege with a sword in his hand?
-How was Bey Csonka captured and how did he become a Christian, and how did he gain reputation in the service of Emperor Leopold, under the new name of Joseph Balthazar Freiherr von Czungenberg?
+He was the vice of the last Pasha of Buda, the (Albanian) Abdur-Rahmán who died at the end of the siege with a sword in his hand.
+How was Bey Csonka captured and how did he become a Christian, and how did he gain a reputation in the service of Emperor Leopold, under the new name of Joseph Balthazar Freiherr von Czungenberg?

 He began his career in the court of the Pasha of Buda and gained a timar-land near Vác, with a vinery.
 He was a militarily talented sipahi soldier but he lost his left hand in a battle before he was appointed as the Sanjak Bey of Nógrád Castle.
 He had a silver hand adjusted on it and went on fighting, all the same.
 His son was born in 1677.

 He spoke in Hungarian and took part in many negotiations with the Hungarians.
 It was how he befriended Lord Thököly Imre who had been alienated by the Habsburgs.
 Thököly and Bey Csonka became good friends and the Bey supported the Hungarian rebels of Thököly with his own troops.
 They were convinced that the Ottomans and the Hungarians could liberate Hungary from the yoke of the tyrannic Habsburgs.
 Their fate was connected.
 Thököly called him the „eye of the Grand Vizier”.

 Of course, Thököly had some second thoughts about helping the Turks: it is thought that he wanted to get rid of the Ottomans after defeating the Habsburgs, though.